bart-turczynski/spoonkeyworks/src/reddit-answers/terms.md

 ---
 layout: base.njk
-title: Spoonkey Works
+title: Terms of Service - Reddit Answers
 ---

 # Terms of Service

-Last updated: May 28, 2024
+Last updated: May 28, 2025

-These Terms of Service (“Terms”) govern your use of the Reddit Answers Saver browser extension (“Extension”).
+These Terms of Service (“Terms”) govern your use of the Reddit Answers browser extension (“Extension”).
 By installing or using the Extension, you agree to these Terms.
 If you do not agree, do not install or use the Extension.

 ## 1. Description of the Extension